All experience counts

-Council acknowledges the advantages of actively participating in work experience placement programs.
-The program allows participants to gain real life experience by working for an employer on a voluntary basis while still at school, studying a tertiary education course or bridging skills for overseas qualified professionals.
+We acknowledge the advantages of participating in work experience or work placement programs.
+Our program allows participants to gain real life experience by working for an employer on a voluntary basis while still at school, studying a tertiary education course, or bridging skills for overseas qualified professionals.

-The program assists participants in securing paid full-time employment and benefits the community by encouraging people to seek employment locally.
-The program also strengthens the relationship between the Council and the participating organisations, educational institutions and individuals.
+Work experience or work placement assists participants in securing paid full-time employment and benefits the community by encouraging people to seek employment locally.
+The program also strengthens our relationships with participating organisations, educational institutions and individuals.

-This program deals specifically with requests for work experience placements from the following organisations:
+Our program deals with work experience/placements from the following organisations:

 - Disability Units of Employment Agencies

 - The wider community